Kieninger RU Series clock movement

 What the RK Series Kieninger Clock comes with

-This high quality RK Series Kieninger clock movement comes with oil in key areas and includes its chains, leader, suspension spring and hand nut.
-The movement will have removal and installation instructions and our support.
+This high quality RK Series Kieninger clock movement comes with oil in key areas.
+And it also includes the chains, leader, suspension spring and hand nut.

 Kieninger movement decoding

-An older Kieninger clock movement will have the date first, then the series "R" and the CM length on the back plate of the movement.
-Such as 83 RK 116CM.
+An older Kieninger clock movement will have the date first, then the series "R" and then the CM length on the back plate of the movement.
+For example, 83 RK 116CM.
 However the first number on it in the later years was no longer a date code and more of an internal code for the factory.

 Movement removal and installation